Tracey Bowler, founder of Brainwave Independence Group:

 Since then, we have worked tirelessly to raise funds through numerous

 fund-raising events.
-In 2017 we opened our first charity shop in Lowestoft and due to the tremendous support from our local community we are now in a position to open a Day Centre in 2019.
+In 2017 we opened our first charity shop in Lowestoft and due to the tremendous support from our local community we will soon be in a position to open a Day Centre.
 Our Day Centre, to be named “The Point” will offer support to those with brain injury and their care support network.
 It will also become the administrative hub of our charity.
+We plan to open this as soon as we are allowed to do so, but rest assured we are making plans in the background to be ready for when we can open.